Shoulder-to-shoulder with the CEO. Directly reporting to arguably the most important person in your company. Sounds like a dream, right?

 Quick tip: In her blog post, Janet called this process “closing the loop”.
 Assigning a support ticket and assuming it will be followed up on leaves the loop open.
 Try to find ways to close your communication loops, by using a medium or format your teammates are onboard with.

-With Slack and other internal messaging services becoming so common, you might find that your team as a whole relies on Slack to communicate, but the people you collaborate with most prefer email, or assigning each other tasks in an app like Todoist.
+With internal messaging tools like Twist and team chat apps like Slack becoming so common, you might find that your team as a whole relies on those to communicate, but the people you collaborate with most prefer email, or assigning each other tasks in an app like Todoist.
 Knowing how those people prefer to work gives you a huge leg up when it comes to communicating and working together efficiently.
 In fact, the better we perceive our team is working together, the higher we tend to rate job satisfaction, so effective collaboration is a big deal.